Skip to content

 Compiler and Package Preferences

-In system provided Spack instances, We configured the settings to use NERSC's recommended compilers and package preferences.
+In system-provided Spack instances, we configured the settings to use NERSC's recommended compilers and package preferences.
 This is defined via the include keyword.

 include: